Customized Text Classification for Excel

 We can easily do this with the “IF” function.
 For the first text in the results the formula would be the following: IF(E2=A2;1;0)

 If we drag this formula down the column and apply it to all our results, we can sum them at the bottom, and obtain how many are correct.

-We get 51 correct out of 75, roughly a 68%, which even though it’s not bad for a first approach, it seems to indicate we need to keep training our model.
+We get 23 correct out of 42, roughly a 54%, which seems to indicate we need to keep training our model.
 We can also create a chart such as the one on the right, to see the results by category and identify which ones are more problematic.

 The configuration we’ve used to insert this pivot bar chart is the following:

 - In the Axis fields area, we’ve added the field ID.